The Career-Boosting Power of Lists

 One client I worked with had a mug which read “Perfect Saturday: Rain, Books, Tea,” so when she made her list, she put down “read books all day”—an idea she thought was rather silly and unrealistic.
 That is until she took a job as an assistant acquisitions editor for a publishing company.
 Suddenly she has more stacks of manuscripts on her desk, more than she could read in a year.
 Her comment: “Be careful what you wish for!”

 Give these two lists a try.
 See if you learn something new about yourself and your ideal work setting.
-In future posts, I'll provide more career-related graphic organizers.
+If you enjoy what you're learning from these lists, try my other blog posts with more career-boosting lists:

 © 2019, Katharine S. Brooks.
 All rights reserved.